T3sT3ro/SdfManipulator/README.md

       generate required partial classes for AST classes.
 This subproject uses Roslyn heavily.
 - "IsExternalInitShim" - this is a separate asmdef that can be easily included to add support for records and `init` only proeprties in the current C# version used by unity.

-## Usage:

-- Refer to existing controllers
-    - for now (due to engine limitations) the properties of the controller must be defined with a field annotated with `[DontCreateProperty]` in lowerCase and a corresponding property annotated with `[CreateProperty]` and `[ShaderProperty]` or `[ShaderStructural]` returning and setting it (and invoking appropriate events).
-THE PROPERTY MUST BE NAMED THE SAME AS THE FIELD FOR NOW, ONLY STARTING WITH "PascalCase", e.g. field `someRadius` and property `SomeRadius`.
-Without it, the default inspector won't generate and bind property, so manual editor creation will be necessary
-    - return a subclass of `Data` that is used to build the AST. `Data` forms a kind of contract: two separate components can expect an SdfData to be of some certain shape and hold some required data.
-For example `SdfData` may include `evaluationExpression` that can be assumed to hold an expression of type `(float3) -> SdfResult` and a bunch of `Requirements` including a path to the required `hlsl` file or an exported SdfFunction required to be present in the generated shader for the evaluation expression to evaluate.
-    - `Processor`, `ShaderPreset` and `RaymarchingShaderGenerator` for assembling final shader code.
-Refer to their
-    - usage for detailed understanding.
-Basically `Processor` is mainly a marker/handler of requirements/evaluation context, `ShaderPreset` is configurable generator factory and generators are stateful but ephemeral and disposable generators based on `Processor`.
-- Creating scenes:
-    - Use context menu in the Assets folder and select `SDF > Scene` option.
-Opening the prefab will open the stage for editing the scene.
-Editing SDF scenes takes place inside prefabs, so be aware that modifying instances may not yield any results.
-    - The scenes are not editable outside the prefab stage (e.g. adding new primitive).
-They are only controllable (e.g. updating a uniform/keyword)
-    - Adding primitives is as simple as adding components to game objects or using `SDF` context menu in game object hierarchy window.

 # Used packages